-19.-(1) If in the case of a registered instrument that is in Form 1, it appears to the Public Guardian that a donee has been replaced under the terms of the instrument, the Public Guardian must attach to the instrument a note to that effect.
+20. If in the case of a registered instrument it appears to the Public Guardian that the donee has been replaced under the terms of the instrument, the Public Guardian must attach to the instrument a note to that effect.